YIYIZH/CLOUDS-LAB/labs/mapreduce-lab/README.md

 1. When executing any variant of your WordCount job using the input file ```laboratory/gutenberg_big.txt```, how many **map tasks** are launched?
 2. How does the number of reducers affect performance?
+ -  increase framework overhead (not good) (eg: network overhead)
 3. How many reducers can be executed in parallel?
+ - but increase the load balancing and lower the cost of failures (good) For general cases: #Reducers can be executed in parallel depends on #CPU, #Cores in cluster, and also depends on #unique_key to be delivered to reducers #Tasks run in parallel per CPU = #Cores * #HW-threads per core (eg HyperThreading)
 4. Use the JobHistory web interface to examine job counters for all three variants of your WordCount job: can you explain the differences among them?
   - **[Hint]** For example, look at the amount of bytes shuffled, but also try to spot other differences
+  - Reduces #map output records due to the in-memory combiner technique -> somehow reduces #shuffle bytes
+  - Be careful with memory caching (manually), less overhead (materialization of output) Combiner:
+  - combines map output records significantly => significantly reduces #shuffle bytes (reduce network traffic)
 5. Can you explain how does the distribution of words affect your Job?
   - **[Hint]** You should look at any skew in the distribution of execution times of your tasks.
+  - inbalance load between reducers
+  - high load at reducers processing most frequent words => slower, finish later
+  - low load at reducers processing lowest frequent words => faster, finish earlier, have to wait => overall, the performance decreases  => requires a better version of Partitioner

 > Zipf's law states that given some corpus of natural language utterances, the frequency of any word is inversely proportional to its rank in the frequency table.
 Thus the most frequent word will occur approximately twice as often as the second most frequent word, three times as often as the third most frequent word, etc. For example, in the *Brown Corpus of American English* text, the word "*the*" is the most frequently occurring word, and by itself accounts for nearly 7% of all word occurrences.
 The second-place word "*of*" accounts for slightly over 3.5% of words, followed by "*and*".
 Only 135 vocabulary items are needed to account for half the Brown Corpus. (wikipedia.org)